Social work and its many rewarding destinations

 A social worker is born

 My social work story begins with the realization that my 4-year bachelor of arts degree was not leading anywhere except possibly a career as a professional waitress or phone salesperson.
-I had dreamed of going to university to learn about English literature classics, art history and anthropology.
+I had dreamed of going to university to learn about English literature classics, art history, and anthropology.

 My dream came true, but this dream had limited capacity to fund my future life.
 Lucky for me, during my degree, I had branched out – mainly for social reasons – and enrolled in a few psychology courses.
-My university launched a 2-year post-graduate degree in social work in the last months of my bachelor degree, and the psychology and anthropology subjects I had completed were prerequisite subjects.
+My university launched a 2-year post-graduate degree in social work in the last months of my bachelor’s degree, and psychology and anthropology subjects I had completed were prerequisite subjects.
 I signed on for a career in social work.

 Fieldwork placements – a push into the deep end

 The program was divided into 4 semesters, with the first and third semester being fieldwork placements in various health and welfare services.
 I joined an inner city community mental health service – and was soon familiar with many of the haunts of the chronically mentally unwell, mostly located in the city’s underbelly.
 I spoke to many people who were dealing with delusional thoughts, auditory hallucinations, hopelessness, and baggage that comes from being mistreated constantly as a child.

 I learned how to recognize when someone was so close to the edge that they needed to be transported by the police to the hospital.
 I know that instant coffee is often handed out with medications and kept in a locked cabinet, so people don’t overdose on it.
 I learned that governments underfund services for people with chronic mental illnesses, and that financial decisions are made for many reasons other than to improve the quality of the lives of this population.
 This placement provided an abrupt introduction to the possible ramifications of mental illness, including a lifetime of poverty.

 General hospital social work